Courage Brewery: Courage Shire Horse Centre

 The breed fell into decline and faced extinction as their use as working animals was superseded by mechanized automotive power.
 In the 1900s there were around a million shire horses in the UK compared to around 3,000 now.

 In the mid-1970s Courage began to sponsor a shire horse sanctuary situated in Littlefield Green, near Maidenhead, Berkshire.
 The sanctuary provided a home for retired shire horses, together with educating the public about the breed, its history and cultural importance.
 There was no admission fee.
 The shire horses and Courage Dray were often seen at fairs and events throughout the local region.

 On 5 July 1978, Royal Mail issued postage stamps featuring the Shire Horse to mark the 100th anniversary of the Shire Horse Society.
 A special commemorative first day cover, featuring the Courage shire horses was commissioned.
 The first day covers were transported from the Shire Horse Centre to Maidenhead Post Office by shire horse-drawn dray.
 The 2 mile journey was completed in 1 1/2 hours.

 The Shire Horse Centre closed in the late 1990s.
-The site was bought in 2005 and became an animal education center and craft workshop named Village Life.
+The site was bought in 2005 and became an animal education centre and craft workshop named Village Life.
 When that closed in 2010, the site became a temporary home for Heroes Berkshire until 2013.
 In 2015, the site was purchased by Hicks Development who received planning permission to build 6 large detached properties on the land.
 The houses are located on a cul-de-sac, called The Shires, adjoining Bath Road ("the A4").
 The Shire Horse public house is located next to where the entrance to the Courage Shire Horse Centre was located.

 In popular culture

-Courage Director's Bitter was a favorite of the British television character Alan Partridge.
-In the program, first aired on 25 November 2002, Alan shares this passion during his short-lived friendship with Dan, who states that he has it "coming out of his taps" in the episode "Bravealan" (Series 2, Episode 3 of I'm Alan Partridge).
+Courage Director's Bitter was a favourite of the British television character Alan Partridge.
+In the programme, first aired on 25 November 2002, Alan shares this passion during his short-lived friendship with Dan, who states that he has it "coming out of his taps" in the episode "Bravealan" (Series 2, Episode 3 of I'm Alan Partridge).

 A statue of 'Jacob', a working dray horse, has been placed at the Anchor Brewhouse.
 The statue commemorates the Courage brewery horses that were stabled beside the establishment, near to where the monument is situated on Queen Elizabeth Street.
 The stables have long been demolished.